 Employment Outlook and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) doesn't provide employment and salary information specific to youth correctional counselors, though it does offer statistical information on a few related occupations, such as probation officers and correctional treatments specialists.
 Probation officers and correctional treatment specialists may work with juvenile delinquents and are often tasked with aiding in the rehabilitation of criminal offenders.
-The BLS expects their employment to decline by 1% from 2012 to 2022.
-As of May 2013, the BLS reported that the average salary of probation officers and correctional treatment specialists was $52,910 per year (www.bls.com).
+The BLS expects their employment to increase by 3% from 2018 to 2028.
+As of May 2018, the BLS reported that the average salary of probation officers and correctional treatment specialists was $58,790 per year (www.bls.com).